versia-pub/server/docs/installation.md

 Please see the [CLI documentation](cli.md) for more information on how to use the CLI.

+> [!NOTE]
+> You might be interested in running the [Glitch-Soc](glitch-soc.md) frontend, which is a fork of Mastodon's frontend with additional features.
+>
+> This is possible by following the instructions in [this file](glitch-soc.md).

 ### Updating the server

 Updating the server is as simple as pulling the latest changes from the repository and running `bun prod-build` again.
 You may need to run `bun install` again if there are new dependencies.